top of page

 Recognize When You’re Avoiding An Opportunity

-• It creates more anxiety
+• It increases anxiety

 What Is It That You Want for Yourself?